Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 Important Note/ Always, always check the requirements of your local préfecture before you start the CDS process.
 Although the application process is very similar across France, local préfectures will often have slight differences.
 So, they might have slightly different paperwork requirements (including which pieces might need to be translated), plus they might have slightly different systems (for appointments and such).
 Don’t just take my word for it.
 Check local requirements on your prefecture website first!

-That said, the process to get your first CDS typically requires 3 separate in-person visits to your local préfecture.
+That said, the process to get your first CDS typically requires 3 separate visits to your local préfecture:

 -

-Waiting to register at the Haute Garonne Prefecture in Toulouse.
-Not fun, but part of the process….
-Register Your Request At Your Local Préfecture – Within 3 months of your arrival in France, you must present yourself at your local préfecture to register your request to apply for a CDS.
+Register Your Request At Your Local Préfecture* – Within 3 months of your arrival in France, you must present yourself at your local préfecture to register your request to apply for a CDS.
 At this visit they will enter your request into the system, and you will receive an appointment date for deposit & review of your full application, likely some weeks or months later.
 It’s a good idea for both you and your spouse to go to this first meet together, and you should bring (at a minimum) your current passports, proof of residence/address (see below) and a French contact telephone number.
 You may also be asked for other documents (depends a bit on the person at the préfecture), but most folks seem to get through this step with just those details.
 Note that some préfectures are only open certain days for this.
-For example, in our department in Haute Garonne, you can only make a “premiere demande” (= first request) on Mondays, whereas in other departments it might be first-come-first-serve on any day, or by appointment only.
+For example, in our department in Haute Garonne, you can only make a “premiere demande” (= first request) on Mondays, whereas in other departments it might be first-come-first-serve on any day, by appointment only, or online only through the prefecture website.

 - Pick Up Your Carte De Séjour -> Once your dossier has been processed and your card printed, you will receive notice that your carte de séjour is ready to be picked up.
 Once again, you’ll need to make the trip in person into your local préfecture to do this.
 This time however, all you’ll need is yourself, your passport and your recepissé.